-By the 1950s, scientists harnessed the intense heat and pressure required to create diamonds in a lab.
+A mined diamond has been sought after since the beginning of diamond jewelry but the past few decades have made way for a comparative alternative.
+By the 1950s, scientists harnessed the intense heat and pressure required to create synthetic diamonds in a lab.
 The earliest of these lab created stones were not gem-quality.
-However, as technology evolved, engineers were able to manufacture a perfect, pure carbon lab grown diamond.
+However, as technology evolved, engineers manufactured a perfect, pure carbon lab grown diamond.

 Another method to create man made diamonds is chemical vapor deposition, also known as CVD.
 Just like HPHT diamonds, CVD diamonds are also real, gem-quality diamonds.
 The Gemological Institute of America(GIA) explains it as such, “(CVD)involves introducing a gas, such as methane, into a vacuum chamber, then activating and breaking down the molecules of the gas with microwaves.
 This causes the carbon atoms to accumulate on a substrate, similar to the way snowflakes accumulate in a snowfall.“